CMS365-PTY-LTD/EbaySharp/readme.md

 BulkMigrateListingResponse bulkMigrateListingResponse = await ebayController.BulkMigrateAsync(bulkMigrateListingRequest);

 ```
+#### Inventory item
 ##### Get inventory items
 You can get list of existing items, you need to pass limit (default is 25 and max is 200) and offset (default for first page is 0).
 You can find more detail [here](https://developer.ebay.com/api-docs/sell/inventory/resources/inventory_item/methods/getInventoryItems)

 ```C#